 Charles Kingsford Smith comes to town

-This month in Lake Macquarie in 1927, famous aviator Charles Kingsford-Smith and his flying partner Charles Ulm, made an emergency landing on Boolaroo Racecourse.
+In June 1927 famous aviator Charles Kingsford-Smith and his flying partner Charles Ulm, made an emergency landing on Boolaroo Racecourse.

 After completing a non-stop flight from Perth to Sydney in 1927, Charles Kingsford-Smith was reported to be contemplating a record breaking flight around Australia.
 This came to fruition on 18 June 1927, when he and copilot Charles Ulm left Mascot in a four year old Bristol Tourer, fitted with a 240 h.p.
 Siddeley-Puma engine.
 They hoped to complete the attempt in less than eleven days, maintaining a cruising speed of 79 miles (127km).